ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 - Avoid bulk moves when information barrier policies are in effect.
 Ask admins not to move users between segments who cannot talk to each other.
 Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
 In any case, do not move users in bulk between entities who cannot communicate.

 ## Segment users

+To segment users, consider using an attribute in Azure Active Directory.

 ## Define information barrier policies